sasdan/sasdan.github.io/publications.markdown

 permalink: /academic/
 ---

-- Kroonenberg, S. (accepted for publication) Rethinking the Mother Tongue in Contemporary Italy: From Gramsci to Postcolonial Literature, Routledge.
+- Kroonenberg, S. (in press) Rethinking the Mother Tongue in Contemporary Italy: From Gramsci to Postcolonial Literature, Routledge.

 - Kroonenberg, S. (accepted for publication) Motherhood and Italian Nation Building: On the Correspondence between Maria Drago and Giuseppe Mazzini, in Motherhood, Belonging, Gendered Narration of the Nation State and Beyond, edited by Tine Davids and Naomi van Stapele, Routledge.